 In 1791, he introduced the Mechanic Lien Act to the Maryland legislature (where DC was then located), and it was passed rather immediately.
 We do not have record of any significant opposition to the concept, and there likely was none considering how uniformly and quickly similar laws were adopted elsewhere in the United States.
 After just one year of action, a similar law was passed in Pennsylvania, and in no time every state had its own lien law.

 The mechanic lien laws turned out to be an enormously important piece of legislation for the developing country, as without it, it’s hard to conceive how the nation would have developed so rapidly and successfully.
 Assuring builders that they would have an ownership interest in the developed land itself gave them the security to move forward with projects, and gave owners the flexibility to do so without intervention and regulation by financing groups.

 The success of these laws is evidenced by their quick adoption across the country, and the way the laws expanded in scope.
 While originally applicable to only states and towns, for example, the laws soon included the agricultural regions and then the entirety of the states.

 As the mechanic lien laws were used, problems were exposed and the legislation was quickly refined.
 At first designed to simply protect builders contracting with the owner, protection for subcontractors and suppliers followed when builders fraudulently left those parties unpaid.
 Additionally, the original laws lacked complexity of any sort, allowing a builder to acquire the lien automatically and without notice, and to maintain it for seemingly forever.
-This was quickly made more complex by notice requirements and time limitations.
+This was quickly made more complex by preliminary notice requirements and time limitations.
 As anyone in today’s construction industry certainly knows, the lien laws are no longer lacking in complexity.

 As an aside, it is interesting to consider the term “mechanic lien” itself, as statutes across the United States almost uniformly refer to it as such (and the term does appear to be an American invention).